PSD2 - Secure Open Banking

-If you begin using a third-party payment service like an Account Information Service or a Payment Initiation Service as described above, you’ll be redirected to your N26 app via Token.io to confirm the individual request.
+If you begin using a third-party payment service like an Account Information Service or a Payment Initiation Service, you’ll be redirected to your N26 app via Token.io to confirm the access request.

 Why can't I link any Third Party Provider to my account?

-If a third party provider doesn't have Token.io API integration, the third party provider will need to organise this with Token.io.
+If a third party provider has not integrated with our dedicated interface, the third party provider will need to integrate with our dedicated interface via our partner Token.io.